Azure/LAMP/docs/Test.md

-# Test a Moodle Instance
+# Test a LAMP Instance

 ## Prerequisites

-It is obviously necessary to have a [Moodle cluster up and running](./Deploy.md).
+It is obviously necessary to have a [LAMP cluster up and running](./Deploy.md).

 ## Next Steps